tomtyiu/Openai-Codex-Security/README.md

 # Openai-Codex-Security
 This is repository to provide OpenAI's Codex security and safety information.
 Codex uses strict read-only permissions by default, but if you want further security, here are some further settings and commands.

+this is only for OpenAI's Codex CLI.
+This will not applicable with Codex app or Codex web.
 ## Install
 Follow procedure to install OpenAI's Codex npm